mikecroft/mikecroft.github.io/_drafts/microprofile-1-year-on.md

 Where are we now?

+* Settled into Eclipse Foundation, familiar with processes
 * 1.1 is delayed but imminent
 * 1.2 and 2.0 are planned
 * Several of our own specs are in progress, some complete or near complete